The Post-DEI Hollowing Phenomenon™

 The Post-DEI Hollowing Phenomenon™ helps illuminate:

-• The emotional and psychological toll of DEI retrenchment on Black students
+• the emotional and psychological toll of DEI retrenchment on Black students

 4. Why This Term Matters Now